catseye/ALPACA/doc/ALPACA.markdown

 #### Representation Declarations ####

-Each representation declaration may be a single printable ASCII character enclosed in quotes, or it may be a datum tagged with a name.
+Each representation declaration may be a single printable ASCII character enclosed in double quotes, or it may be a datum tagged with a name.
 The tag declares the purpose and/or the intended interpretation of the datum.
 The tag may be drawn from a set defined by this specification, or it may be implementation-defined.
-The datum may consist essentially arbitrary data, and may refer to a character, a colour, a graphic image, or anything else.
+The datum may consist of essentially arbitrary data, and may refer to a character, a colour, a graphic image, or anything else.

 Representation declarations are not required.
-In this case, representation information can be supplied by the implementation, or can be defined with external configuration files ("skins" or "themes".)
-Even if representation declarations are included, there is nothing preventing an implementation from overriding them with some other representation.
+If omitted, representation information can be supplied by the implementation, or can be defined with external configuration files ("skins" or "themes".)
+Even if representation declarations are included in the ALPACA description, there is nothing to prevent an implementation from overriding them with some other representation.

 However, if an initial configuration is included, it will be interpreted using the single ASCII character representation declarations of the states.